DefGuard/docs/features/external-openid-providers/zitadel.md

 5. Choose **Code** for authorization method.

     <figure><img src="../../.gitbook/assets/zitadel2.png" alt=""><figcaption></figcaption></figure>
 6. Enter a redirect URI for your Defguard instance.
 The URI is in the form `<DEFGUARD_URL>/auth/callback`, for example `https://defguard.example.com/auth/callback`.
 (If Defguard has been launched on the _localhost_, select **Development Mode** and enter `http://localhost:8000/auth/callback`).
-If you'd like to use OpenID enrollment through proxy, make sure to enter an additional URI here in the form of `<DEFGUARD_PUBLIC_URL>/openid/callback`.
+If you'd like to use OpenID enrollment through Edge, make sure to enter an additional URI here in the form of `<DEFGUARD_PUBLIC_URL>/openid/callback`.

     <figure><img src="../../.gitbook/assets/zitadel3.png" alt=""><figcaption></figcaption></figure>
 7. **Create** the application.